-In the next example, we slightly modify the filter F of~\eqref{eqn:filter_func}, by setting $R = 0.1$ and $r = 0.1$ and discarding the identity factor.
-The resulted filter is a sharp bell that annihilates all components of eigenvectors which are associated with eigenvalues (roughly) outside the segment $[0.25 , 0.55]$.
+In the following example, we slightly modify the filter F of~\eqref{eqn:filter_func} by setting $R = 0.1$ and $r = 0.1$ and discarding the identity factor.
+The resulting filter is a sharper bell-shaped function that has small values (roughly) outside the segment $[0.25 , 0.55]$.
+Therefore, in terms of applying it as a filter for a matrix function, any eigenvalue outside $[0.25 , 0.55]$ will become extremely small.
 This filter, together with two of its approximations of type $(5,5)$ and type $(10,10)$, are depicted in Figure~\ref{fig:filter_mat_vec1}.
-The rational functions are calculated with an upper bound of $u=1000$ and their approximation errors, in uniform norm, are $0.0395$ and $0.0069$ for the $(5,5)$ and $(10,10)$ approximations, respectively.
-The matrices are of the form $A = QDQ^\ast\in \mathbb{R}^{k \times k}$ where the size $k$ varies from $100$ to $2500$, $Q$ is randomly selected orthogonal matrix and $D$ is a diagonal matrix with eigenvalues drawn uniformly at random over $[-1,1]$.
-As a benchmark, we calculate the spectral decomposition of $A$, using Matlab's \textit{eig} function, and then evaluate the filtered vector as $Q(F(D)(Q^\ast v))$, that is by three matrix-vector operations.
-The accuracy is measured in relative error $ \norm{F(A)v-r(A)v}/\norm{v} $, and while the spectral decomposition presents errors of about $10^{-10}$, the rational functions obtain relative error of about $1\%$ and $5\%$, for the $(5,5)$ and $(10,10)$ approximations, respectively.
+The rational functions are calculated with an upper bound of $u=1000$, and their approximation errors, in the uniform norm, are $0.0395$ and $0.0069$ for the $(5,5)$ and $(10,10)$ approximations, respectively.
+The matrices are of the form $A = QDQ^\ast\in \mathbb{R}^{k \times k}$ where the size $k$ varies from $100$ to $2500$, $Q$ is a randomly selected orthogonal matrix, and $D$ is a diagonal matrix with eigenvalues drawn uniformly at random over $[-1,1]$.
+As a benchmark, we calculate the spectral decomposition of $A$, using Matlab's \textit{eig} function, and then evaluate the filtered vector as $Q(F(D)(Q^\ast v))$, that is, by three matrix-vector operations.
+The accuracy is measured in relative error $ \norm{F(A)v-r(A)v}/\norm{F(A)v} $, and while the spectral decomposition presents errors of about $10^{-10}$, the rational functions obtain relative error of about $1\%$ and $5\%$, for the $(5,5)$ and $(10,10)$ approximations, respectively.
 Nevertheless, the benefit appears in the form of a better runtime, as presented in Figure~\ref{fig:filter_mat_vec2}.
 The runtime is measured in seconds and averaged over $10$ repeated trials.
-The outcome suggests that our method is faster and the gap increases as the size of the matrix grows.
+The outcome suggests that our method is faster, and the gap increases as the size of the matrix grows.